theodi/ODI/charter/governance-team.md

 Purpose: ensure that the ODI is focussed on its vision, mission, and values

 Scope: mandatory for country-level Nodes.
-Level 2 Nodes may opt for an Advisory Board instead of a formal Board.
-This is recommended, but optional, for entry level
+City/Region Nodes may opt for an Advisory Board instead of a formal Board.
+This is recommended, but optional, for Communications Nodes.

 1. ODI will appoint and convene a Board
 1. ODI will appoint and convene a Leadership Team